azaleacolburn/azaleacolburn.github.io/content/_index.md

 ## About Me

 I'm a <span style='color: #5BCEFA;'>tr</span><span style='color: #F5A9B8;'>a</span><span style='color: #FFFFFF;'>ns</span><span style='color: #F5A9B8;'>f</span><span style='color: #5BCEFA;'>em</span> software engineer at [Autodesk](https://autodesk.com) based in Portland Oregon.
-I'm also a vegetarian NixOs user.
+I'm also a vegetarian NixOS user.

 For work, I mostly do work on code simulation libraries, but outside of that I'm interested in compilers and languages, both computer and human.
 As a <span style='color: #5BCEFA;'>tr</span><span style='color: #F5A9B8;'>a</span><span style='color: #FFFFFF;'>ns</span><span style='color: #F5A9B8;'>f</span><span style='color: #5BCEFA;'>em</span>, my language of choice is of course [Rust](https://rust-lang.org).